Oran-123/Cheap-Chopping-Chops/README.md

 ### Gallery tiles

-* The gallery section includes rectangular tyles with images that display example hair cuts that were submitted by customers
+* The gallery section includes rectangular tyles with images that display example haircuts that were submitted by customers
-* The tiles are include two sections:
+* The tiles include two sections:
     * An image of the customers haircut
     * A description of the style